Unboxed-Software/solana-course/content/solana-nft.md

 ### 1. Download the starter code

 Let's begin by downloading the starter [code](https://github.com/ZYJLiu/metaplex-starter).
 The starter code includes an `assets` folder and the configuration file for our Candy Machine, `config.json`.
 Additionally, it includes two helper scripts.
-We will use one to create a new keypair for this lesson.
-The other we will use to create a whitelist token.
+One creates a new keypair we will use for this lesson.
+The other creates the whitelist token we will later use to enable whitelist settings.

 ### 2. Setup
 While in the `metaplex-starter` folder, lets first install the dependencies for our starter code: